 About Turner Syndrome

-Turner syndrome (TS) occurs in approximately one out of every 2,000- 4,000 live female births.
-It is a chromosomal condition describing girls and women with common features, physical traits, and medical conditions caused by the complete or partial absence of the second sex chromosome.
-TS was first described in the United States in 1938 by Dr. Henry Turner.
+The definition of Turner syndrome (TS) is "a chromosomal condition that usually describes girls and women with common features, physical traits, and medical conditions caused by the complete or partial absence of the second sex chromosome.”
+In recent years, men and boys are receiving diagnoses of Turner syndrome and our organization recognizes their needs.

 distinctive heart, liver, and kidney abnormalities

 autoimmune disorders, such as underactive thyroid and celiac disease